Lorenzo3024it/GTA-IV-Native-Extended/README.md

 Contains functions for drawing elements on the screen (texts, coronas, lights, etc.).

 **Structures:**
-- TextColors → Provide color codes.
-- TextBlips → Radar blips.
-- TextKeys → Button icons.

-**Color Models:**
+- **TextStyle** → Many options to customize the text displayed via DisplayTextAdvanced.
+- **TextColors**, **TextBlips**, **TextKeys** → Provide color codes, radar blips, and button icons to be used in text drawing (via DisplayText and DisplayTextAdvanced).
-- ColorRGB / ColorRGBA → Represent color models for drawing.
+- **ColorRGB** / **ColorRGBA** → Represent color models for drawing.

 **Subclasses:**
+- **CustomFades** → A non-native class to trigger screen fades with custom color, alpha, time and more options.
+- **GameTextures** → An instantiable class to draw game textures (not fully tested).
 - **GXT** → Draws predefined GXT strings or in-game help messages.
     - **HelpMessage** → Displays help messages.
 - **Movies** → Plays in-game cinematic videos (not fully tested).
-- **Texture** → Loads and draws predefined game textures.
+- **NativeFonts** → Functions to set the font used by DisplayTextAdvanced.
+DON'T LOAD MORE THAN ONE FONT!
+- **DrawManager** (internal) → Allows to set the draw duration for many elements (you must call TickHelper.ProcessAll() in the main script tick)

 ---

 ## 🔹 NativeEntity
 A non-native class used to instantiate any in-game entity (vehicles, peds, objects) as a generic Entity (similar to GTA V).
 It's used in some internal functions (like `NativeGeneric.DeletionList`) but can also be used in custom external scripts.
+---> Temporarily removed <---
 ---

 ## 🔹 NativeFire
 Native functions for creating and extinguishing scripted fires.

-**FireSound (subclass)** → Instantiable class to play fire sounds at specific world positions (not movable once started).
+Now you have to instantiate it to manage it without game issues.

 ---